eestevez3/ttsky_SAR_ADC/docs/info.md

 The goal of the project is to make an 8-bit resolution SAR ADC similar to a group project I didn in college.
 Currently what's available is the sample and hold circuit which was what I had worked on before during college in the team project.

 I changed the sample and hold circuit to a simple transmission gate plus capacitor for simple layout and simulation.
-Those files have been updated and I will next do LVS to confirm layout is correct.
+LVS passes and simulation shows a slight delay in rise time for the output.

+I added a simple r2r dac.
+I haven't done extensive testing yet, but current results show at the very least a close approximation to the expected value.

+Added a comparator based on a circuit from Stefan Schippers and the SAR logic circuit.
+Haven't made the symbols for them yet and need to do testing for them in the testbench.

 ## How to test